alex-piccione/learning.Vue/2. Node and Vite project/README.md

 # Node and Vite project

 Node and Vite front-end project.
-It uses back-edn API, the URL is sete in the configuration.
+It uses a back-end API, the URL is set in the configuration.

 ## Installation